Meet the team

 As a former round the world yachtsman and active cycle commuter and mountain biker, Tony enjoys completing endurance events at home and as far afield as the Canadian Rockies.
 He was also the instigator of the Coachwise bike to work scheme!

-His new role combines the roles of Senior Qualifications Development Manager and Incidents Investigations Manager.
-He is responsible for dealing with complaints and appeals and managing the investigations that are needed for the Awarding Organisation to meet Ofqual requirements.
+Paul was promoted to the role of Incidents and Investigations Manager and he is now responsible for dealing with incidents, complaints and appeals and managing the investigations that are needed for the Awarding Organisation to meet Ofqual requirements.

 At present he is a Level 3 Coach in Kayaking and Level 2 Coach in Open Canoeing as well as being a qualified climbing instructor, ski-boat driver and lifeguard.
 He previously held instructing qualifications in Archery, Orienteering, Powerboating and Jet Skiing.
 Paul also used to play slow-pitch Softball in Division 1 of the Manchester Softball League, go climbing and was even known to Heli-board in the Canadian Rockies!